RononDex/DAProject/K2Pi/Report.md

 This is the report for the K2pi assignement for the Datenanalyse project.
 In this report we will document our results and how we got to said results.

-The project is a collaboration effort between Nora Salgo, Tino Heuberger, Manuel Sommerhalder, Stefan Hochi and Anar Bold
+The project is a collaboration effort between Nora Salgo, Tino Heuberger, Manuel Sommerhalder, Stefan Hochrein and Anar Bold

 ### The experiment